 Nonprofit executive directors hold immense responsibility, allowing no room for confusion.
 Rather, your team must go the extra mile to fully understand the executive director’s power and do everything it can to support their work.

-Our team of experts at Boardable have worked with thousands of nonprofit boards to pursue strategic growth.
+Our team of experts at Boardable has worked with thousands of nonprofit boards to pursue strategic growth.
 We’ve collaborated directly with numerous executive directors to help maximize impact and produce an outstanding experience for the boards they work closely with.

 To help nonprofit leaders strengthen their executive director’s impact, we’ve created this guide to answer common questions and explore what it takes to succeed in this position.
 Here’s what we’ll cover: